Sufficiently good hedonism

 1 Hedonic treadmills

 I don’t think utopias are dull because of lack of conflict per se, but because of what tends to lead to conflict: agency and stakes. … Belief in utopia, like thinking that just getting that promotion or buying that car/house/whatever is going to make us happy forever, comes from a mistaken model of our own psychology.
 We’re not happy when things have become good, we’re happy when they’re becoming better, and especially when we’re actively and effectively making them better ourselves.
-This is illustrated by the way our dopamine system works—levels spike when we’re approaching and achieving a goal, and plummets afterwards, because it’s been depleted, and we need to achieve again to eat tomorrow, and the next day.
+This is illustrated by the way our dopamine system works—levels spike when we’re approaching and achieving a goal, and plummet afterwards, because it’s been depleted, and we need to achieve again to eat tomorrow, and the next day.
 Lasting improvement means a higher baseline and need for another lasting improvement, tomorrow and the next day.
 We’re not wired to be happy unless we’re making progress, again and again, towards greater heights.

 2 Comfort traps